-DIASTASIS RECTI IS A CONDITION THAT DOES AFFECT CHILDREN TOO
+DIASTASIS RECTI: A CONDITION THAT AFFECT CHILDREN TOO

 The condition diastasis recti does not favor separating just pregnant women’s abdominal muscles!
 Yes, men and children can have a diastasis also!